 Tidy up and prepare for mixing

 After comping, your vocal should sound like one confident take.
-From here you move into tuning, timing correction and processing.
+From here you move into tuning, timing correction and processing — with the comp locked in, you can tune the vocal knowing you are correcting the best performance.
 Our guide on mixing vocals covers EQ, compression and effects, and you can route your finished vocal to a shared reverb using sends and returns.
 Keeping all your takes and the final comp clearly labelled is part of good housekeeping, covered in how to organize a DAW project.
 The mixing and mastering hub has the rest.

 Frequently asked questions